tradle/why-hypercore/FAQ.md

 - A number of implementations of [Shamir secret sharing in JS](https://github.com/topics/shamir-secret-sharing?l=javascript&o=desc&s=stars) exist

 For reference, see how open source app [Consento](https://consento.org/) does it.

+### Is there a regular key rotation and key replacement mechanism?

+No. Only for ephemeral session encryption keys.
+Need help with this.
+Do community solutions exist?
+Can this package help?

 ### Does Hyperswarm work in browsers, on mobile?